 Yes, these three sectors are a priority for this work.
 ROI’s mission specifically encourages workforce development and growth in the fields of life sciences, defense, and advanced manufacturing as these are the three primary sectors in which our 11-county region excels.
 The core principles put forth as a guide for this process includes a need for schools to recognize the “significant role they play in achieving regional prosperity.”

 Our research has indicated that life sciences, national security and defense, and advanced manufacturing are key to the region achieving and growing prosperity.
 Many skills and abilities are applicable to all three sectors, such as problem skills, IT skills, employability skills, and many others.
 While the focus for our region lies within life sciences, defense, and advanced manufacturing ROI will consider funding for other supportive skills and pathways that align with the organization’s goals.

 Is it possible for school districts to apply together?

 The creation of the Ready Schools process was intended to support a single school district through a design thinking process to develop an innovative community-driven plan.
 We recognize that not all school systems have reached the same system-building milestones or need the same level of support.
 Therefore, we will accept multi-district proposals that include a strong rationale for collaboration and support systems in place to ensure that the design process will not suffer by the inclusion of multiple districts.
 Please know that cross-district collaboration will not result in a prioritization during the proposal scoring process.

-What if a school district does not feel ready for the first cohort but is interested in being a part of the 2nd cohort?
+What if a school district does not feel ready for the second cohort but is interested in being a part of the 3rd cohort?
 Should that district or districts apply now?